sonuoha/BuildUSD/README.md

 - Federated masters created via `buildusd.federate` are authored with metersPerUnit=1.0 (meters).
 Payloads are not rescaled; a log line indicates alignment or mismatch.

 Geo Anchoring
-- Conversion and federation now expose `--anchor-mode` controlling how /World is aligned. `local` anchors to the per-file base point, `site` aligns to the shared site base point, and `none` leaves /World unchanged (the default).
+- Conversion and federation expose `--anchor-mode` controlling how /World is aligned. `local` anchors to the per-file base point, `site` aligns to the shared site base point, and `none` leaves /World unchanged (default).
 - The manifest can define `defaults.shared_site_base_point` and per-master/per-file overrides via `shared_site_base_point`.
 When `--anchor-mode site` is used, resolution falls back through file → master → defaults → repo fallback → (0,0,0).
-- When `local` anchoring is requested but a file lacks its own base point, the pipeline automatically falls back to `site` so stages always receive a valid anchor.
+- If `local` anchoring is requested but a file lacks its own base point, the pipeline automatically falls back to `site` (never leaves /World unanchored unless `none` is specified).
-- Geodetic metadata is derived from the anchor point (using `pyproj` when available) and written to `/World` alongside the traditional `ifc:` attributes.
+- Geodetic metadata (lon/lat/height) is derived from the chosen anchor (using `pyproj` when available) and written on the instance layer prim (not `/World`) alongside the traditional `ifc:` attributes; metersPerUnit remains 1.0.
 - Example invocations: `python -m buildusd --anchor-mode site ...` for conversion, `python -m buildusd --anchor-mode none ...` to leave stages unanchored, and `python -m buildusd.federate --anchor-mode site ...` to keep federated masters aligned in the same frame.

 IFC Metadata as USD Attributes